MicrosoftDocs/memdocs/sccm/core/migration/planning-a-migration-job-strategy.md

 ### Collection limiting
  With System Center Configuration Manager, collections are global data and are evaluated at each site in the hierarchy.
 Therefore, plan how to limit the scope of a collection after it is migrated.
 During migration, you can identify a collection from the destination hierarchy to use to limit the scope of the collection that you are migrating so that the migrated collection does not include unanticipated members.

- For example, in Configuration Manager 2007, collections are evaluated at the site that creates them, and at child sites.
+ For example, in Configuration Manager 2007, collections are evaluated at the site that creates them and at child sites.
 An advertisement might be deployed to only a child site, and this would limit the scope for that advertisement to that child site.
 In comparison, with System Center Configuration Manager, collections are evaluated at each  site and associated advertisements are then evaluated for each site.
 Collection limiting lets you refine the collection members based on another collection to avoid the addition of unexpected collection members.

 ### Site code replacement
  When you migrate a collection that has criteria that identifies a Configuration Manager 2007 site, you must specify a specific site in the destination hierarchy.
 This ensures that the migrated collection remains functional in your destination hierarchy and does not increase in scope.

 ### Specify behavior for migrated advertisements
  By default, collection-based migration jobs disable advertisements that migrate to the destination hierarchy.
 This includes any programs that are associated with the advertisement.
-When you create a collection-based migration job that has advertisements, you see the **Enable programs for deployment in Configuration Manager after an advertisement is migrated** option on the **Settings** page of the Create Migration Job Wizard.
+When you create a collection-based migration job that has advertisements, you see the **Enable programs for deployment in Configuration Manager after an advertisement is migrated** option on the **Settings** page of the Create Migration Job wizard.
 If you select this option, programs that are associated with the advertisements are enabled after they have migrated.
-As a best practice, do not select this option and instead, enable the programs after they have migrated when you can verify the clients that will receive them.
+As a best practice, do not select this option.
+Instead, enable the programs after they have migrated when you can verify the clients that will receive them.

 > [!NOTE]
->  You see the **Enable programs for deployment in Configuration Manager after an advertisement is migrated** option only when you create a collection-based migration job, and the migration job contains advertisements.
+>  You see the **Enable programs for deployment in Configuration Manager after an advertisement is migrated** option only when you create a collection-based migration job and the migration job contains advertisements.

  To enable a program after migration, clear the option **Disable this program on computers where it is advertised** on the **Advanced** tab of the program properties.

 ##  <a name="About_Object_Migration"></a> Planning for object migration jobs
  Unlike collection migration, you must select each object and object instance that you want to migrate.
-You can select the individual objects, like advertisements from a Configuration Manager 2007 hierarchy or a publication from a System Center 2012 Configuration Manager or System Center Configuration Manager hierarchy, to add to the list of objects to migrate for a specific migration job.
+You can select the individual objects (like advertisements from a Configuration Manager 2007 hierarchy or a publication from a System Center 2012 Configuration Manager or System Center Configuration Manager hierarchy) to add to the list of objects to migrate for a specific migration job.
 Any objects that you do not add to the migration list are not migrated to the destination site by the object migration job.

  Object-based migration jobs do not have any additional configurations to plan for beyond those applicable to all migration jobs.

 ##  <a name="About_Object_Migrations"></a> Planning for previously migrated object migration jobs
  When an object that you have already migrated to the destination hierarchy is updated in the source hierarchy, you can migrate that object again by using the **Objects modified after migration** job type.
-For example, when you rename, or update the source files for a package in the source hierarchy, the package version increments in the source hierarchy.
+For example, when you rename or update the source files for a package in the source hierarchy, the package version increments in the source hierarchy.
 After the package version increments, the package can be identified for migration by this job type.

  This job type is similar to the object migration type except that when you select objects to migrate, you can only select from objects that have been updated after they were migrated by a previous migration job.

- When you select this job type, the conflict resolution behavior on the **Settings** page of the Create Migration Job Wizard is configured to overwrite previously migrated objects, and this setting cannot be changed.
+ When you select this job type, the conflict resolution behavior on the **Settings** page of the Create Migration Job wizard is configured to overwrite previously migrated objects, and this setting cannot be changed.

 > [!NOTE]
 >  This migration job can identify objects that are automatically updated by the source hierarchy and objects that an administrative user updates.